CCorfield/Torch-parallel-nccl-MPS-Example/README.md

 	server.log

-Which provide time stamped messages.
-One time I was setting up a new server and I was puzzled why I was not seeing "mps-server" listed in the output from `nvidia-smi`, and there was a warning in the `server.log` about the number of available file descriptors.
-Sure enough, the new server had arrived configured with a limit of 1024 file descriptors.
+Which provide time-stamped messages.
+One time, when I was setting up a new server, I was puzzled why I was not seeing "mps-server" listed in the output from `nvidia-smi`.
+There was a warning in the `server.log` file about the number of available file descriptors being insufficient.
+Sure enough, the new server had arrived configured with a limit of 1024 file descriptors -- you can use `ulimit -n` to see how many file descriptors you are allowed; if you need to increase the number, search around online for information on how to do it.

 Since it is often easiest to start from cookbook examples, I have uploaded examples shell scripts which you can use as a starting point for configuring your own environment: